elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

 Example: `['test','unsecured']`

-#### Kubeflow Pipeline settings
+#### Kubeflow Pipelines settings

 This section defines the settings for the Kubeflow Pipelines deployment that you want to associate with this runtime configuration.

 ##### api_endpoint
-The KubeFlow Pipelines API Endpoint you wish to run your Pipeline.
+The KubeFlow Pipelines API endpoint you want to utilize.
 This setting is required.

 Example: `https://kubernetes-service.ibm.com/pipeline`